-As an academic advisor for the Honors College, Mrs. Hunter advises students on course selection, requirements for selected area of concentration, and post-college plans with students with last names that begin with H-O. Originally from Eufaula, Alabama, Ms. Hunter holds a B.A. from Auburn University in Political Science, a M.Ed. from Clemson in Counselor Education: Student Affairs, and is currently pursuing her Ph.D. in Adult Education.
+As assistant director for Honors Advising, Ms. Hunter plans to bring new initiatives to the advising unit based on students’ changing needs.
+Mrs. Hunter currently also advises on course selection, requirements for selected area of concentration, and post-college plans with students with last names that begin with H-O. Originally from Eufaula, Alabama, Ms. Hunter holds a B.A. from Auburn University in Political Science, a M.Ed. from Clemson in Counselor Education: Student Affairs, and is currently pursuing her Ph.D. in Adult Education.

 Academic Advisor I